CorpGlory/csv2influx/README.md

   "influxdbUrl": "http://127.0.0.1:8086/INFLUXDB_URL", // Database has to exist "measurementName": "MEASUREMENT_NAME",
   "mapping": {
-    "time": { // first you need to specify from which fields you will get time "from": "date",
+    "time": { // specifies CSV-fields used to get time.
+              // In case it's not defined you get WARNING and
+              // current time is written to DB
+      "from": "date",
       "type": "timestamp",
       "format": "jsDate" // field "format" is required for timestamp.